 About 17 kilometers (11 miles) northwest of the town is the village of Caçarelhos.
 Here are large marble and alabaster quarries and beautiful caves, making it a popular destination for professional and amateur spelunkers alike.
 Another village, Vimioso, has an old church, quaint town square, Roman bridges and its own ruined, 12th century castle.

 Tours & Tickets

 Visit Portugal’s prestigious Douro Valley on this full-day wine tour from Porto!
-Famous for its production of Port, the valley is indisputably scenic with ...
+Famous for its production of port wine, this UNESCO World Heritage-listed ...
 Read more

 Take a guided drive through Porto at night, and then enjoy dinner and a Fado show in a traditional Porto restaurant.
 See Porto’s avenues, churches and Douro ...
 Read more

 Duration: 3 hours (approx.)